flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 ![Third mode video](https://github.com/flavioluiz/port-hamiltonian/raw/master/LHMNLC2015/results/video3.gif)

 *Remark:* Symmetric sloshing modes were neglected in the previous table.
-Due to their symmetry, they won't interact with structural dynamics (so they are not observable, neither controllable).
+Due to their symmetry, they won't interact with structural dynamics (so they are neither observable, nor controllable).
 The following mode is an example of symmetric one:

 ![Symmetric mode](https://github.com/flavioluiz/port-hamiltonian/raw/master/LHMNLC2015/results/modesym.gif)

 Finally, it is possible to simulate the system.
 The following animated GIF shows an example of simulation.
-The beam starts at a deformed condition and it is then released:
+The beam starts from a deformed initial condition and it is then released:

 ![Simulation](https://github.com/flavioluiz/port-hamiltonian/raw/master/LHMNLC2015/results/simulation.gif)